 - TKI Networking Activities and TKI Innovation Brokers: In order to develop knowledge, networking activities are of the utmost importance.
 SME entrepreneurs can receive financial support for this through the TKI-Network activities scheme.
 In addition, the TKI innovation brokers scheme offers the possibility to use management consultation by hiring an innovation broker.
 It provides advice on innovation, technological assistance and technology transfer services.
 The latter can be subsidized at the rate of €10,000 per SME per year.
-50% of the eligible costs may be reimbursed within a period of one year.
 The budget is €2.2 million.

 The target group of this scheme is specifically SMEs, with a special focus on partnerships.
 SMEs often have fewer research opportunities than large companies.
 This will provide SMEs with opportunities to innovate and develop new processes.

 The conditions differ for each MIT instrument, but the common denominators are: